Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Open the chart, click Indicators, toggle RSI.
 The switch updates, a log prints from the store toggle, and the UnifiedChart renders the RSI panel.
   - Toggling again hides the RSI panel.

-## Indicators: RSI Enhanced only
+## Indicators: RSI Enhanced + EMA Touch

+- Indicators are currently limited to two options:
-- All previous indicator options are removed from the K-line chart UI.
-The only available indicator is “RSI Enhanced”, which displays RSI(14) in a dedicated pane beneath the candles.
+  - RSI Enhanced: shows RSI(14) in a dedicated pane beneath the candles.
-- Current implementation uses the built-in KLineCharts `RSI` with `calcParams: [14]`.
-Overbought/Oversold fills and status table from the provided Pine specification will be added later.
+  - EMA Touch: overlay indicator mapped to Bollinger Bands (BB 20, 2.0) on the main pane.
+Phase 1 renders BB lines only; ATR-based targets and signal labels from the provided Pine will be added next.
-- Toggle path: Header → Indicators → RSI Enhanced.
+- Toggle path: Header → Indicators → RSI Enhanced / EMA Touch.

 ## KLineChart Indicator Display Fix